Driving license: Applying for the transfer of a foreign driving license

 Friday: 8 a.m. to 12 p.m.

-Please also note that due to the time required to accept an affidavit in the event of a driver's license loss, we can only accept these on Thursdays until 5 p.m.
+Please also note that due to the time required to process an affidavit in connection with a lost driver’s license, we can only accept these on Thursdays until 5:00 PM.

 Accessibility